mcclaskey/batch_fslstats/README.md

 ### 5. Install virtualenvwrapper python package for path management if necessary

-These steps are also found in [the install page for virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) but I will detail them here.
-If these steps fail, see that webpage for troubleshooting.
+These steps are also found in [the install page for virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html).
 Open a new terminal window and type:
 ```
 pip3 install virtualenvwrapper
 ```